Introduction to Hadoop Components

 Executing the Hadoop

 Here we have discussed the core components of the Hadoop like HDFS, Map Reduce, and YARN.
-It is a distributed cluster computing framework that helps to store and process the data and do the required analysis of the captured data.
-Hadoop is flexible, reliable in terms of data as data is replicated and scalable i.e. we can add more machines to the cluster for storing and processing of data.
+It is a distributed cluster computing framework that helps store and process the data and do the required analysis of the captured data.
+Hadoop is flexible, reliable in terms of data as data is replicated and scalable, i.e. we can add more machines to the cluster for storing and processing data.

 This has been a guide to Hadoop Components.
-Here we discussed the core components of the Hadoop with examples.
+Here we discussed the core components of Hadoop with examples.
 You can also go through our other suggested articles to learn more –